 Saving a 20 percent deposit will give you a strong start towards the ultimate goals of paying off your home, and it will save you from paying Lenders Mortgage Insurance (LMI).
 Yet, it’s possible to apply for a loan with as little as a 5 percent deposit.
 For more info, read about saving for a deposit

-2. Search starting for a home
+2. Start searching for a home

 You’re probably well underway with the timeless challenge of searching your ideal locations for a place you’ll love to call home.